Lynn Lloyd

 Ten miles south of home, galloping hills and stunning views of Mt.
 Rose mark this beautiful country.
 Wandering ranch roads give the field excellent vantage points for observation of hounds and staff working the steep ridges above them.

-Thank you, Jerry and Sue, for hosting this fixture!
+Thank you, Gina and Sue, for hosting this fixture!

 Hungry Valley is 10 miles southeast of the kennels.
 Bordered on the south by Hungry mountain, this fixture is large, with tall sage brush and many junipers.
 Last summer's range fire will favor new vegetation and game this season.